twpayne/chezmoi/docs/REFERENCE.md

 ### `cd`

-Launch a shell in the source directory. chezmoi will launch the command set by the `cd.command` configuration variable with any extra arguments specified by `cd.args`.
+Launch a shell in the working tree (typically the source directory). chezmoi will launch the command set by the `cd.command` configuration variable with any extra arguments specified by `cd.args`.
 If this is not set, chezmoi will attempt to detect your shell and will finally fall back to an OS-specific default.

 #### `cd` examples